You’re here because you want to start email tracking, and you need to know the best email tracker for the job. Right?

 Email Tracking for Productivity: 7 Essential Metrics

-Email tracking is evolving to include more metrics than just opens and clicks.
+Email tracking has evolved to include more metrics than just opens and clicks.
 Using EmailAnalytics, you can visualize and track many more email metrics, such as the ones below:

 1. Emails sent and received.